Unburdening from Disturbing Memories.

 EMDR is a powerful intervention for directly addressing wounds stored as traumatic memory.
 For many people, direct reprocessing of these memories results in immediate changes in their emotional experience, mental health symptoms and relationships.
 Clients often describe feeling unburdened from something they have been carrying a long time.

 EMDR is about working directly with a client’s trauma history.
-For many people, thinking about embarking on this kind of course can be intimidating if not downright scary.
+For many people, thinking about working with this material can be intimidating if not downright scary.
 Even some talk therapists perpetuate the notion that trauma work is not for the faint of heart.
 In reality, trauma work is a lot like most work out there: challenging, yes, but not damaging.
 Working with an EMDR therapist has been likened to working with a physical trainer; they will help you apply full effort while guiding you away from injury.

 The process